nuvibit-terraform-collection/discussions/README.md

-# The Library of Alexandria - Nuvibit Terraform Collection Wiki
+# Nuvibit Terraform Collection Wiki

 Welcome to the Library of Alexandria!